accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Identify information on the screen given by shape, size or position in a text, graphic element, time-based or non-time-based media.
+1. Identify information on the screen given by shape, size or location in a text, graphic element, time-based or non-time-based media.
 This can be an icon positioned to the left of a component to indicate that it is active, or an instruction on the screen to activate a component positioned at a certain point on the screen.
 1. Check that there is another way of retrieving this information from the screen (for example, a text that everyone can read and that gives the same information).
-1. If this is not the case, activate the **screen reader** and check that information other than the shape, size or position is retrieved by the screen reader.
+1. If this is not the case, activate the **screen reader** and check that information other than the shape, size or location is rendered by the screen reader.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}